Tirunesh Dibaba: 2017: 10,000 metres silver medalist at the World Championships

-Dibaba again ran the London Marathon, finishing in second place in a time of 2:17:56.
+Tirunesh again ran the London Marathon, finishing in second place in a time of 2:17:56.
 This made her the third fastest woman ever in a marathon.
 Mary Jepkosgei Keitany's winning finish time of 2:17:01 was a world record for a women-only marathon and was the second-fastest performance in history.
 Only Paula Radcliffe has run faster, 2:15:25 at the mixed-gender 2003 London Marathon.

 She won the silver medal in the 10,000 metres at the World Championships in London in August, finishing 46.37 seconds behind Almaz Ayana.
 Ayana broke open the race at the 4000 metres mark, running her next 1000 metres in 2:49.18.
-Dibaba had been training for this race for only two months, explaining after the race, “If I had followed ...
+Tirunesh had been training for this race for only two months, explaining after the race, "If I had followed ...
 [Ayana], I wouldn't have won a medal.
 I know my capacity these days because my training for this race was very short."
-This was the third consecutive 10,000 metres race that Ayana had defeated Dibaba.
-Dibaba's 1000 metre splits were as follows:
+This was the third consecutive 10,000 metres race that Ayana had defeated Tirunesh.
+Tirunesh's 1000 metre splits were as follows: